yuakagi/ssmixtwins/CONTRIBUTION.md

   Some constant segment fields can be safely validated at segment levels (e.g., MSH, PID, PV1).

 - All ways make sure to allow empty strings ("") for optional fields upon validation.

+- Occasionally, you may need to use '""' (double quotes) as a string value.
+  This is not an empty string, but a visible "".
+It is used for HL7 fields that are requried, but the value is hard to determine.
+This practice is officially documented for some parts of SS-MIX2.
+  For example, in RXE-3 (minimum_dose), if the minimum dose is hard to determine (e.g., ointment), it should be '""', not an empty string because RXE-3 is a required field.
+  Be careful, you sometimes encounter '""' in the code.
+  Consider this as the official fallback.
+Do not use this on your own discretion.